QURBANI 2023

 As per these prices, the Zakat you’d have to pay would be £65.61.

-Please note that the calculation above is just an example of how to work out your Zakat, and you shouldn’t take it as an up-to-date representation current gold prices.
-If you’re still unsure about how to calculate your Zakat or are worried you might get it wrong, please use our Zakat Calculator for free.
+Please note that the calculation above is just an example of how to work out your Zakat, and you shouldn’t take it as an up-to-date representation of current gold prices.
+If you’re still unsure about how to calculate your Zakat or are worried you might get it wrong, please use our Zakat Calculator.